regalonefour/regalonefour.github.io/docs/r14-evidence/Features & Information/investigations.md

 ![Results of investigate person.](/img/investigateperson.png)

+### Frisk

+Want to escalate a traffic stop into a raid?
+Obtain probable cause for a search?
+Maybe you're just trying to make sure the head of
+CID just doesn't get hacked to death in the middle of a courtcase?
+No longer do you have to search people to attempt and ascertain whether or not they have weapons on their person, with r14-evidence you can now quickly and easily perform a Terry frisk of a person of interest and determine wehther or not they are carrying a weapon or something suspicious.

 ### GSR Field Test

 In r14-evidence, in additon to the gunpowder status effect that most police officers are used to from qb-policejob, officers have